Visiting Barcelona in February

 11. Work Up an Appetite for a Calçotada

 In Catalonia, February is prime time for the local tradition of the calçotada, the celebration of all things onion.
 Well, actually, it’s just one particular type of onion – the calçot (pronounced “cal-sot”).
 This long, thin onion is a bit like a leek, and it make locals go crazy in the winter months.
 They enjoy piles of them barbecued and dipped into a tasty sauce called romesco.
 The best way to enjoy them is at an outdoor barbecue, but you can also try them at traditional Catalan restaurants.
+Just keep your eye out for signs advertising them on the menu.

 12. Stroll Down Las Ramblas to the Seaside